Alv-no/alvtime-old-site/README.md

 ## Add and edit content

 Add and edit content by adding and editing files in the content folder.
-See existing files for examples or go to the selected themes page [hugo-theme-introduction](https://github.com/victoriadrake/hugo-theme-introduction) for detaild instructions.
+See existing files for examples or go to the selected themes page [hugo-theme-introduction](https://github.com/victoriadrake/hugo-theme-introduction) for detailed instructions.

 ## Development